nerabits/Surge-Manual/dns/dns-override.md

 # DNS Server

-You can use this option to override system's DNS setting.
+You can use this option to override system's DNS settings.

 ```
 [General]